 In all honesty I don’t particularly buy the above statement, but low and behold I had received a full manuscript assessment and the whole manuscript had even been highlighted for errors.

-It had taken a whole year but I finally received what I paid for.
+It had taken a year but I finally received what I paid for.

-Right now I am implementing those changes and points to really give myself and Clark Thorn and the Warrior Project a fighting chance to be seen by the world but today that’s neither here or there really, that book never got published.
+I did implement those changes and points to really give myself and Clark Thorn and the Warrior Project a fighting chance to be seen by the world but today that’s neither here or there really, that book never got published.

 - Think long and hard about contacting an editing or assessment agency and if they have a reputation that can be trustworthy.
 Check them out, look up the people they work with and for on twitter.

 - Money is something that doesn’t grow on trees, so really really think about parting with the cash before deciding

 - Things take time, although the oxford editors should say that the assessment would have taken longer than 6 weeks they didn’t, but it will take time.